 I must say that I was tempted to choose for the “wait for the Police” option and then ask them how they were going to solve the theft of my money by the f***ing Dutch Transit Authority.

 But hey, it’s almost Christmas and they say we must all be nicer to each other… I really had to do my best to keep my patience in the green zone, though I was slowly but steadily moving towards the yellow.
-Moreover, I was in a hurry to get the mess sorted out and finally go back home to my wife, a good book and old movies, which is the only way I can conceive how to spent the wretched Christmas holidays.
+Moreover, I was in a hurry to get the mess sorted out and finally go back home to my wife, a good book and old movies, which is the only way I can conceive how to spend the wretched Christmas holidays.

 So I bought a single fare ticket (with some of my money that was apparently not expired…) and I was happy to see that it gave me 1 full hour to reach my destination.
 Happiness comes cheap these days (2.80 euros)